Police: Accountability

-Use of force
+Selective enforcement

-Police forces also find themselves under criticism for their use of force, particularly deadly force.
-Specifically, tension increases when a police officer of one ethnic group harms or kills a suspect of another one.
+Tensions can increase when a police officer of one ethnic group harms or kills a suspect of another one.
 In the United States, such events occasionally spark protests and accusations of racism against police and allegations that police departments practice racial profiling.
 Similar incidents have also happened in other countries.

 In the United States since the 1960s, concern over such issues has increasingly weighed upon law enforcement agencies, courts and legislatures at every level of government.
 Incidents such as the 1965 Watts riots, the videotaped 1991 beating by LAPD officers of Rodney King, and the riot following their acquittal have been suggested by some people to be evidence that U.S. police are dangerously lacking in appropriate controls.

-The fact that this trend has occurred contemporaneously with the rise of the civil rights movement, the "War on Drugs", and a precipitous rise in violent crime from the 1960s to the 1990s has made questions surrounding the role, administration and scope of police authority increasingly complicated.
+The fact that this trend has occurred contemporaneously with the rise of the civil rights movement, the "war on drugs", and a precipitous rise in violent crime from the 1960s to the 1990s has made questions surrounding the role, administration and scope of police authority increasingly complicated.

 Police departments and the local governments that oversee them in some jurisdictions have attempted to mitigate some of these issues through community outreach programs and community policing to make the police more accessible to the concerns of local communities, by working to increase hiring diversity, by updating training of police in their responsibilities to the community and under the law, and by increased oversight within the department or by civilian commissions.

 In cases in which such measures have been lacking or absent, civil lawsuits have been brought by the United States Department of Justice against local law enforcement agencies, authorized under the 1994 Violent Crime Control and Law Enforcement Act.
 This has compelled local departments to make organizational changes, enter into consent decree settlements to adopt such measures, and submit to oversight by the Justice Department.

 In May 2020, a global movement to increase scrutiny of police violence grew in popularity, starting in Minneapolis, Minnesota with the murder of George Floyd.
 Calls for defunding of the police and full abolition of the police gained larger support in the United States as more criticized systemic racism in policing.

 Critics also argue that sometimes this abuse of force or power can extend to police officer civilian life as well.
 For example, critics note that women in around 40% of police officer families have experienced domestic violence and that police officers are convicted of misdemeanors and felonies at a rate of more than six times higher than concealed carry weapon permit holders.